 - Your baby at 30 weeks weighs about 3 pounds and is about 17 inches tall from head to toe.
 You can feel it in your belly—your baby is growing, growing, growing!

 - She’s boosting her red blood cell count.
 Red blood cells continue to grow in your baby’s bone marrow.
 Make sure you’re getting enough iron (about 27 milligrams a day) to help support red blood cell production.

 - She’s prepping for her first breath.
-Your little one is moving her diaphragm in practice for inhaling and exhaling air once she’s ventured outside of her current home.
+When you're 30 weeks pregnant, your little one is moving her diaphragm in practice for inhaling and exhaling air once she’s ventured outside of her current home.